Project financing: Finding the right type of financing for your business projects

 Entrepreneurs are often tempted to use either their everyday cash or their line of credit to finance these types of expansion projects.
 However, this may leave you short of cash if you hit a period of high growth or an unexpected slowdown.

-A better option is to take a term loan such as the Xpansion Loan that will allow you to pay for your projects over a longer period while keeping your working capital and line of credit for operational expenses.
+In this case, it is preferable to take out a term loan.
+Working capital financing, for example, allows you to finance your projects over a longer period of time, all while maintaining your working capital and line of credit for your operating expenses.

 Quasi-equity financing is another possibility for entrepreneurs that are experiencing high growth but have little in the way of tangible assets for loan collateral.
 Quasi-equity is a hybrid of debt and equity with extremely flexible repayment terms.